AnishHota/Kaggle/README.md

-# Kaggle
+# Machine Learning
-Solving the kaggle datasets
+Learning machine learning by solving datasets from Kaghle, UCI repository etc.
+They are written in jupyter notebooks.